Schematizing the Observer and the Epistemic Content of Theories: How Theory and Experiment Make Contact with and Inform Each Other

-Newton's discussion also exemplifies perhaps the most important feature of such identification, at least for my purposes, \emph{viz}., the fundamentally pragmatic character of the whole affair.
+Newton's discussion also exemplifies perhaps the most important feature of such identification, at least for my purposes, \emph{viz}., the thoroughly and fundamentally pragmatic character of the whole affair.
 One does not evaluate the truth value of the proposition ``all the values are in close enough agreement''.
 One rather chooses to accept (or not) the theoretical structure as an appropriate and adequate representation of the structured data, and one does this for any of a number of reasons, one of which may be that the differences in values one focuses on fall within one's pragmatically chosen error tolerance.
-Even when that does not happen, there may be other principled grounds on which one can reasonably choose to accept the identification of theoretical structure with concrete model, \emph{e}.\emph{g}., to serve as the ground of further, more refined investigation.
-This is what Newton did in his studies of the moon's librations and other irregularities in its motion---he knew his initial, simple theoretical models (2-body interaction ignoring the Sun, circular orbit) were inadequate (in the sense of predictive accuracy) by any reasonable measure, but he relied on them anyway in attempting to construct better ones, taking into account ever more finely grained details of the system (\emph{Principia}, Book~\textsc{i}, Proposition~\textsc{lxvi}, and Book~\textsc{iii}, Propositions~\textsc{xvii}, \textsc{xxii}, and \textsc{xxv}--\textsc{xxxv}; see also \citeNP{smith-newt-prob-moon-mot,smith-mot-lunar-apsis})---and he had \emph{damn} good reason to do so.
+The pragmatic nature of the acceptance is shown most clearly by the fact that, even when all the values do \emph{not} fall within one's error tolerance, there may be other principled grounds on which one can reasonably choose to accept the identification of theoretical structure with concrete model, \emph{e}.\emph{g}., to serve as the ground of further, more refined investigation.
+This is what Newton did in his studies of the moon's librations and other irregularities in its motion---he knew his initial, simple theoretical models (2-body interaction ignoring the Sun, circular orbit) were inadequate (in the sense of predictive accuracy) by any reasonable measure, but he relied on them nonetheless in attempting to construct better ones, taking into account ever more finely grained details of the system (\emph{Principia}, Book~\textsc{i}, Proposition~\textsc{lxvi}, and Book~\textsc{iii}, Propositions~\textsc{xvii}, \textsc{xxii}, and \textsc{xxv}--\textsc{xxxv}; see also \citeNP{smith-newt-prob-moon-mot,smith-mot-lunar-apsis})---and he had damn good reason to do so.
+In such a case, there can be no question of acceptance based on the evaluation of the truth value of a proposition characterizing the accuracy of the data.